Here at InsuranceHub, we supply affordable:

 The point is, you need to make sure that you’re taking care of your employees by covering them with workers comp.
 Your employees are the heart of your business, and you need to be able to take care of them if they get hurt on the job.

 Commercial Auto Insurance for Landscapers

 You have to be able to get where you’re going, right?
 And that requires having some wheels.
 You might have a truck or van that you use for your business, or you might have several.
 Either way, you need to make sure that you’re protected against any accidents that could happen.

 A commercial auto policy has several parts to it, liability being a major chunk of it.
-What if one of your employees is on the way to a job and accidentally runs a stop sign and hits another car?
+What if one of your employees is on the way to a job and accidentally hits another car?
 Your commercial auto can help you cover the costs of the accident, including the medical bills of the other driver and the damage to their car.
 A commercial auto policy can also help you out with legal fees if the injured party brings charges against your company.

 Normally, a commercial auto policy has several different sections of coverage.
 It depends on your specific policy, but it could include:

 - Bodily injury liability – helps cover medical bills and lost wages of a driver who one of your employees injured in a car accident.

 - Property damage liability – helps cover costs of property damage that your vehicles cause.

 - Collision coverage – helps cover the cost of repairing your vehicle after an accident.